If you’re looking for a few ways to have fun while exploring history and heritage, here are a few ideas!

 Take a ghost tour

 Hear about Ipswich’s haunted history on a ghost tour run by historian Jack Sim’s knowledgeable team.
-There are three tours to choose from, a CBD ghost tour, an Ipswich Cemetery tour and a Goodna Cemetery tour.
+There are three tours to choose from, a CBD ghost tour, an Ipswich Cemetery tour and a Goodna Cemetery tour and they usually run on Friday or Saturday nights.

 View historic buildings